 The 100mm focal length is perfect for portraits.
 However, while autofocus is utterly optional for macro photography, the lack of autofocus introduces certain limitations for portrait photography.
 However, let's analyze the lens drawing in the out-of-focus area.

 At its widest aperture, ZEISS Milvus 2/100M shows superb bokeh - in the center of the frame, the discs have a perfect circle shape, and closer to the periphery, shape distortion is minimal.
 The filling is uniform, and the edges of the discs have practically no rim.
 When the aperture is closed, the discs acquire the shape of a nine-sided shape and ultimately retain this shape throughout the entire field of the frame.

 Alas, there are no perfect lenses.
 If almost all the previous tests were passed perfectly, then here we will be disappointed.
 When you change the distance from minimum to infinity, the scale is reduced by as much as 44 percent.

 I have not yet met the worst indicator.
 Nevertheless, I successfully used the ZEISS Milvus 2/100M for subject video shooting, but I must say that the focus remained fixed.

 But if you twist the focus while filming, the result may not be very acceptable.
-This is how it looks when changing the distance from minimum to infinity.
+It is how it looks when changing the distance from minimum to infinity.

 Photo Gallery ZEISS Milvus 2/100M

-There are no analogues of ZEISS Milvus 2/100M at the moment.
-Perhaps in the near future we will already see macro lenses for the RF and Z baronets with the same focal length and aperture, but with autofocus.
 I assume that these lenses will cost a little or even a lot more than our hero.
-But today we can safely say that the ZEISS Milvus 2/100M is the best macro lens with a focal length of 100mm.
+But today, we can safely say that the ZEISS Milvus 2/100M is the best macro lens with a focal length of 100mm.